 For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations.
 (Photo: Alejandro Medellin)

 The new Wi-Fi 7 standard may be shiny and new, but it isn’t yet widely supported by a range of devices.
 Plus, it’s not backward-compatible, which leaves many high-end gadgets still running on Wi-Fi 6 or 6E.
 That’s why routers with solid Wi-Fi 6 connectivity are arguably the best investment for most users today; they’re often far more affordable, too.
 With that in mind, I wanted to see if TP-Link’s Archer AX21 could live up to the success of its predecessors while capitalizing on the continued strengths of Wi-Fi 6.
 Known for its balance of performance and affordability, the Archer series has built a reputation for dependable, no-frills routers.
-But, can the AX21 truly deliver on the promises of Wi-Fi 6 (i.e., faster speeds, lower latency, and the ability to handle multiple devices seamlessly)?
+But can the AX21 truly deliver on the promises of Wi-Fi 6 (i.e., faster speeds, lower latency, and seamless support for multiple devices)?
 In this review, I’ll dive into its specs, ease of setup, price, performance, and overall value to find out if the Archer AX21 deserves a top spot in today’s Wi-Fi 6 market.

 Our TP-Link Archer AX21 Video Review